William Hickey (actor): Death

-Hickey died from emphysema and bronchitis in 1997.
+Hickey died from emphysema and bronchitis on June 29, 1997 at age 69.
 He was interred in the Cemetery of the Evergreens in Brooklyn.
 He died during the filming of Uzo's Better Than Ever and his role was played by the producer in a pick-up shot depicting his character in the hospital.
 His final movie, Knocking on Death's Door (1999, in which he plays the town sheriff), was released nearly two years after his death.
-The movie Mouse Hunt (1997, in which he also appeared) is dedicated to his memory.
+The movie Mouse Hunt (1997, in which he also appeared) was dedicated to his memory.